insure logo

 • Prevent water damage by periodically checking behind appliances and under sinks to ensure everything is dry.

-However, not all water damage is covered by homeowners insurance.
-Types that are covered include:
+Not all water damage is covered by homeowners insurance.
+Water damage that is covered includes:

 • Burst pipes